vokegpu/ekg-ui-library/README.md

     }

     /**
-     * Note: These next functions are aside from platform interfacec implementation,
+     * Note: These next functions are aside from platform interface implementation,
      * only events poll is necessary an interface.
      **/

+    // The delta time (framerate interval time between new and old frame loop). ekg::ui::dt = 0.016f; // you need to calculate by yourself.

+    /**
-    // You are able to add multi-thread support to EKG
+     * You are able to add multi-thread support to EKG
-    // invoking this function on a different thread.
+     * invoking this function on a different thread.
-    // But I do not recommend it.
+     * But I do not recommend it.
+     **/
     ekg::update();

     // Now on rendering loop section you must invoke EKG render function.